dBCooper2/tr-portfolio/README.md

 ```

 Edit the Title and Description fields to change the metadata, and then move on to the `icons` section.
 Change the filenames in the fields `url` and `href` to match the filenames you just added in the `head.tsx` file.

-Now your portfolio is ready to go!
-Here are some extra instructions in case you want to customize the site further, or need to change the other sections because you're missing a resume field.
-Otherwise, you can skip to the section [Deployment](#Deployment)

 ## Site Customization: Resume Customization and Color Extras